fzakaria/fzakaria.com/_posts/2025-12-28-huge-binaries.md

 What happens if our callsite is over 2GiB away?

 Let's build a synthetic example by asking our linker to place `far_function` _really really far away_.
-We can do this using a "linker script".
+We can do this using a "linker script", which is a mechanism we can instruct the linker how we would like our code sections laid out when the program starts.

 ```
 SECTIONS